 A Long Island, New York school district is facing resounding backlash after a group of middle school teachers reportedly displayed a photo collage with nooses which they captioned “back to school necklaces.”

-According to NBC News, the photo was part of a larger display in the classroom, but one section showed the disturbing, racist image that also had the words “ha” and “#yes” on it.
+, the photo was part of a larger display in the classroom, but one section showed the disturbing, racist image that also had the words “ha” and “#yes” on it.